ShangwuYao/AdvEx_BE/README.md

 ```

 # Usage
-Use PostgresSQL, supports two way of testing now (to be refactorized):
+Supports two ways of deploying:
 ## 1. Testing locally:
-First, set configuration settings in environment variables, an example of this is (see examples of configuration in docs/ for detail):
+First, set configuration settings in environment variables, an example of this is (see [examples of configuration](https://github.com/ShangwuYao/AdvEx_BE/tree/master/docs) in docs/ for detail):
 ```bash
 export SQLALCHEMY_DATABASE_URI="your_postgressql_uri"
 export SQLALCHEMY_TRACK_MODIFICATIONS=False